Citizens to Preserve Overton Park v. Volpe: Decision

-Impact

-Overton Park is one of "the most important cases in the administrative law repertoire".
-It marked a shift in how lawyers attacked federal regulation, and is considered a landmark case.
+Significance

+Beginning with Citizens to Preserve Overton Park, Inc. v.
+Volpe, the Supreme Court subjected informal agency action to more searching judicial review under the Administrative Procedure Act, requiring courts to closely examine agency reasoning and to review the full administrative record supporting the agency's decision.
+Overton Park, though not a rulemaking case, became an important foundation for "hard-look" review after the D.C.
+Circuit read the decision broadly to require a more complete administrative record to permit meaningful judicial review of agency decisionmaking.
+It marked a shift in how lawyers attacked federal regulation, and is considered a landmark case by administrative law scholars.

 Besides being the first interpretation of Section 701(a)(2) of the APA, it provided scholars with a "great deal" of information on Section 706 of the APA.
 Its conclusion that courts must examine the entire record of an agency's decision established the "hard look" doctrine further expanded upon by State Farm Mutual Automobile Insurance Co. v.
 Campbell (1983).

 The "no law to apply doctrine" that originated from Overton Park "engenders confusion among courts and commentators" due to its ambiguity.
 It is a standard that is rarely met because Congress typically attempts to give statutory guidance to agencies.